More about the PEDALS research project

 On this page you can read more about the PEDALS-project, what the study will investigate and how the study is structured.

-PEDALS is a four-year research project funded by Forte – The Research Council for Health, Working Life and Welfare.
+PEDALS is a research project funded by Forte – The Research Council for Health, Working Life and Welfare.
 The study is carried out by a working group at the Global Public Health unit at Karolinska Institute, in collaboration with the non-profit organizations TILIA, BRIS, Mind and Friends.

 The PEDALS study will, for the first time, systematically assess: